 Grave: XVIII.A.25.
 Killed in Action: 24 August 1914 Age: 28

-Personal: William was born in Congleton, Cheshire in February 1886, the eldest son of James and Ellen Bone of Oak Cottages, Styal, Cheshire.
-He had 5 younger siblings, Percy, Frank, Harold, Edith and Mabel.
-(1901 Census 13/3320)
+Personal: William was born in Congleton, Cheshire, in February 1886, the eldest son of James and Harriett Ann (née Topham) Bone.
+He had an older sister, Lilian, and two younger brothers, Percy James and Frank.

 As the articles reproduced below show, there was some doubt originally whether Pt.
 Bone had been killed and it was thought (or hoped) that he had been taken prisoner, along with so many of his comrades, but confirmation came later:

 The Alderley and Wilmslow Advertiser 21st October 1914:

 “STYAL SOLDIER MISSING.
 In the list of missing belonging to the 1st Cheshire Regiment who have been missing since 23rd and 24th August, the days of the fighting at Mons, is Lance Corporal William Bone, of Harmsworth Street, Seedley, son of Mr James Bone of Styal.
 Lance Corporal Bone went with the Expeditionary Force, and was engaged in the early days of the war.
 His many friends in Styal hope that he is one of the prisoners in the concentrated camp in Germany.
 Mr Bone is married and has two children.”

 The Alderley and Wilmslow Advertiser 2nd April 1915